aferodeveloper/afLib3-generic/README.md

 *Please Note:* This new version of the Afero MCU Library, written in C, is intended to replace the older C++ version called simply *afLib*.
 You can have both the afLib and afLib3 packages installed at the same time, they are distinct from one another.
 Please use *afLib3* for all new development, but *afLib* will remain available for compatibility with existing projects that use it.

 AfLib3-generic is packaged as a buildable C library using common Linux developer tools (cmake, gcc, etc).
-For other platform supportt, see the Afero Developer Github at https://github.com/aferodeveloper/.
+For other platform support, see the Afero Developer Github at https://github.com/aferodeveloper/.

 ### Linux Installation ###